digvijaylp/OpenTeleScopeVR/README.md

 3. Navigate to **Settings / Manual Camera IDs**.
 4. Enter the ID (e.g., `52`, `54`, or `61`) to force the app to recognize and utilize that lens.

-*Note 1: Because this forces hardware access, the app may occasionally crash on the first one ot two attempts after injecting a new ID.
+*Note 1: Because this forces hardware access, the app may occasionally crash on the first one or two attempts after injecting a new ID.
 If this happens, simply restart the app and try toggling the lens again.*

-*Note 2: Manufactures such as Samsung only allow certein whitelisted application IDs (starting with com.samsung.android.OpenTeleScopeVR for Samsung) to allow accesing its telephoto lens.
-For telephoto support, kindly switch to repository branch specific to your device brand.*
+*Note 2: Manufacturers such as Samsung only allow certain whitelisted application IDs (starting with com.samsung.android.OpenTeleScopeVR for Samsung) to allow accessing its telephoto lens.
+For telephoto support, kindly switch to the repository branch specific to your device brand.*